Regulations

 1. Eligibility

 Each country can be represented by up to six contestants.
+Exceptionally, two more contestants may be accepted if they are not of the most represented gender in the delegation.

 Contestants are chosen by their national olympiad’s organizers.